 Using the suitable season wood for smoking meat is vital to ensure the flavor added compliments your dish.
 Let’s look at the advice and tips given by expert barbeque chefs on the correct way to season your wood for smoking.

-- The process of seasoning wood for smoking must be done correctly to produce high-quality wood for smoking food.
+- Seasoning wood for smoking must be done correctly to produce high-quality wood for smoking food.

 - Indicators of dry wood: change in color, smell, texture, moisture level, and flammability.